Opentrons/opentrons/api/docs/v2/robot_position.rst

         pipette = protocol.load_instrument('p300_single', 'right', tip_racks = [tiprack])
         pipette.pick_up_tip()

-        # Get the location at the center of well A1.
+        # get the location at the center of well A1
         center_location = plate['A1'].center()

-        # Get a location 1 mm right, 1 mm back, and 1 mm up from the center of well A1.
+        # get a location 1 mm right, 1 mm back, and 1 mm up from the center of well A1
         adjusted_location = center_location.move(types.Point(x=1, y=1, z=1))

-        # Aspirate 1 mm right, 1 mm back, and 1 mm up from the center of well A1.
+        # aspirate 1 mm right, 1 mm back, and 1 mm up from the center of well A1
         pipette.aspirate(50, adjusted_location)
-        # Dispense at the same location
+        # dispense at the same location
         pipette.dispense(50, center_location.move(types.Point(x=1, y=1, z=1)))